Travel Europe Within Budget

 Day 4-6: Kickin’ it in Krakow, Poland

-You can find a cool, cheap hotel or bunk in a hostel for a mere 20 dollars.
+You can find a superb, affordable hotel or a bunk in a hostel for just $20.
 Then, you can scope out the Main Square, take a royal tour of Wawel Castle, and plan a day to cruise to Auschwitz.

 Day 7-10: Chillin’ in Prague, Czech Republic